Ketanji Brown Jackson issues solo dissent in ruling against Teamsters strike

 Jackson, on the other hand, stood alone in dissenting, marking her first solo dissent in a merits case since joining the bench last year.
 Jackson has, however, dissented solo outside of the court’s normal docket.

-She noted a complaint submitted after the state Supreme Court’s ruling by the National Labor Relations Board’s general counsel, which alleged Glacier Northwest engaged in unfair labor practices in relation to the strike.
+She noted a complaint the National Labor Relations Board’s general counsel filed after the state Supreme Court’s ruling that alleged Glacier Northwest engaged in unfair labor practices in relation to the strike.

 The majority found that “this issue is not properly before us” because the lower courts had not addressed the significance of the complaint, leaving it for the state courts to consider as the case proceeds.